 Figure 1: How blockchain works.
-Source: Financial Times, "Technology: Banks seek the key to blockchain"5.
+Source: Financial Times, "Technology: Banks seek the key to blockchain".

 Interactions between accounts in a blockchain network are called transactions.
-They can be monetary transactions, such as sending someone some Ether.
-Or they are transmissions of data, like a comment or username.
+They can be either monetary transactions, such as sending someone some Ether, or transmissions of data items, like a comment or username.
 Every account on the blockchain has a unique signature, which lets everyone know which account initiated the transaction.